-(Editor’s Note: The scope of the Security Risk Analysis for Meaningful Use Stages 2 and 3 has changed.
+(Editor’s Notes: 5/23/2018: Over the last 7 years, this program has morphed annually, although this post remains relevant.
+The Meaningful Use program is now called “Promoting Interoperability”.
+10/1/2016: The scope of the Security Risk Analysis for Meaningful Use Stages 2 and 3 has changed.
 As a companion to this post, readers seeking guidance regarding Stage 2 or Stage 3 should also consult Meaningful Use and the Evolution of the Privacy and Security Objective.)

 Meaningful Use season is in full swing and hospitals and physician practices are applying for the HITECH Act-authorized Medicare EHR incentive payments.
 The measure for the Privacy and Security objective, for both hospitals and physicians, states “conduct or review a security risk analysis per 45 CFR 164.308 (a)(1) and implement security updates as necessary and correct identified security deficiencies as part of its risk management process.”
 But what does this mean?
 What must a hospital or medical practice do before attesting to compliance with this objective?
 Will your understanding be the same as the expectation of the OIG inspector during an audit of your meaningful use payment?
 Will you be audited?

 The attached graphic, “The Stage 1 Meaningful Use Requirement for Privacy and Security References HIPAA Security“, is the starting point to understand this 27 word objective.
 This graphic includes the exact language of the meaningful use objective with cross-references to the HIPAA Security rule language.